USC Elite Training Camp

 Session I: July 23-24, 2018

 This Elite camp will be directed by head women’s tennis coach Alison Swain and head men’s coach Peter Smith.
 This camp will be formatted similar to a college team practice and is designed as a high intensity training camp for serious players looking to work on many of the strategies and point building philosophies focused on with top collegiate programs.
-The camp features high intensity training, point building emphasis, singles and doubles strategies and seminars and talks about nutrition, scheduling, off court training, recruiting and more.
+The camp features high intensity training, point building emphasis, singles and doubles strategies and seminars on topics relevant to high-level tournament play and training.
 Campers will be exposed to college style practices and team match play in the college (dual) format.
 In the team practices, players will be challenged with college level drills that are taken directly from USC varsity practices.

 – Pay Balance